flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-19-getting-started.md

 <img src="{{ '/images/picto-warning.png' | absolute_url }}" alt="Warning:" height="16px"> Be sure of what you're doing here, once an action is taken there is no going back.

 * <a name="ua"></a>Unenroll Device: the policies will be unapplied, however files and applications already deployed won't be removed, as the MDM Agent app.
+The device will be erased from the database.
 * <a name="da"></a>Delete Device: force the deletion of the device from database, the policies will be unapplied, however files and applications already deployed won't be removed, as the MDM Agent app.
+This is in case the device is stolen or lost and therefore offline forever.
 * Wipe: erase all data on the device.

 <img src="{{ '/images/posts/danger-zone.png' | absolute_url }}" alt="Danger zone" />